hobbeskocha/winery-and-you/README.md

 ## Exploratory Data Analysis
-Some preliminary EDA was performed in Seaborn and Matplotlib, to look at the general shape and distribution of the data.
+Some preliminary EDA was performed in Seaborn and Matplotlib to look at the general shape and distribution of the data.
 This was expanded upon in a [packaged Tableau workbook](src/winery-dashboard.twbx), yielding novel understanding of customer and order sales figures across the United States as well as over the lifetime of the dataset.
 A screenshot is shown below:

 ![Winery Dashboard](artifacts/winery-dashboard.png)